 Bridge painting guidelines

-The bridges on Jordan Avenue between Tenth Street and Law Lane have been designated for painting.
+The bridges on Eagleson Avenue between Tenth Street and Law Lane have been designated for painting.

 Painting the bridges is on a first-come, first-use basis.
 Painting on sidewalks adjacent to the bridges is not allowed.
 (Chalking is allowed on the sidewalks.)